SamuelMR98/resume/resume.md

 - Familiarity with AV protocols and standards
 - Knowledge of AV hardware and systems integration
-- SSolid understanding of software life cycle and version control (git)
+- Solid understanding of software life cycle and version control (git)
+- Experience with design software (Figma, Adobe Illustrator, Adobe Photoshop)

 Volunteer Experience
 --------------------